marshall/logcat-color/README.md

 A colorful and highly configurable alternative to the `adb logcat` command from the Android SDK.

+**Note**: logcat-color is targetted at OS X and Linux, and does not currently work in Windows.

 # Installation

 **Installation with pip / easy_install** (may require sudo)